TrainWeb.org Facebook Page

 unused ROW Some grading was done, the scars of which remain today along the southern part of the intended right-of-way, portions of which are still held by CSX.
 This is the alignment B&O should have originally chosen in the early 1830s since it is shorter, straighter, and crosses the Patapsco River at a spot that would have been less expensive to span.

 Furthermore, such an alignment provided room for a wye that would have allowed trains from Washington, DC to turn and proceed west along the OML.
-That leg of the wye could have run from present-day intersection of I-195 and US 1 to the vicinity of the Rolling Road grade separation bridge.
+That leg of the wye could have run from the present-day intersection of I-195 and US 1 to the vicinity of the Rolling Road grade separation bridge.

 Without this connection, westbound passengers had to change trains, hence B&O built the Viaduct Hotel in Relay, plus ultimately the Metropolitan Branch from DC northwest to meet the OML at Point of Rocks.

-On the map, the gray almost vertical cut right of center is the alignment chosen by Baltimore & Potomac (later Pennsylvania Railroad), now used by Amtrak.
+On the map, the gray, almost-vertical cut right of center is the alignment chosen by Baltimore & Potomac (later Pennsylvania Railroad), now used by Amtrak.

 Original Culvert